-Mr. Stephen J. Giblin, in his role as Interim President and Chief Executive Officer, does not have an employment agreement with the Corporation.
-Mr. David Kinder signed an employment agreement made effective January 8, 2024.
+Mr. Stephen J. Giblin resigned as Interim President and Chief Executive Officer effective January 8, 2024.
+Mr. Giblin did not have an employment agreement with the Corporation in connection with such role.

 Mr. Ron Love resigned as Vice President and Chief Financial Officer effective July 5, 2023 and was not paid any amount in connection therewith in accordance with the terms of his employment contract.

-Mr. Holditch assumed the role of Interim Chief Financial Officer on July 5, 2023.
-Pursuant to his employment agreement, Mr. Holditch is not entitled to compensation upon a "change of control" nor upon a "triggering event".
+Mr. Michael Holditch resigned from his role of Interim Chief Financial Officer on September 30, 2024 and was not paid any amount in connection therewith in accordance with the terms of his employment contract.